 It's possible that historic claims about the aphrodisiac effects of certain foods or supplements could have held more truth at the time than they do today because overall nutrition wasn't as good then.
 Food was not as readily available and undernourishment was common.
 Taking or eating something that was rich in nutrients would have had a more profound effect on overall health, which in turn affects sexual desire, making it appear that the food, herb, or supplement had aphrodisiac qualities.
 People are simply healthier now than in the past, so it's more difficult to see the effects of particular nutrient-rich foods.

-For more information on aphrodisiacs and related topics, check out the links on the next page.
+For more information on aphrodisiacs and related topics, check out the links below.

 More Great Links